POST/v2/namespaces/:namespace

 Other index settings changes, attribute type changes, and attribute deletions currently cannot be done in-place.
 Consider exporting documents and upserting into a new namespace if you require a schema change.

-After enabling the filterable or full_text_search setting for an existing attribute, the index needs time to build before queries that depend on the index can be executed. turbopuffer will respond with HTTP status 202 to queries that depend on an index that is not yet built.
+After enabling the filterable, full_text_search, regex, glob, or fuzzy setting for an existing attribute, the index needs time to build before queries that depend on the index can be executed. turbopuffer will respond with HTTP status 202 to queries that depend on an index that is not yet built.

 Changing full-text search parameters also requires that the index be rebuilt. turbopuffer will do this automatically in the background, during which time queries will continue returning results using the previous full-text search settings.